 top of page

-NCNW - Westchester
+NCNW - US NATIONAL

 NCNW reaches nearly 4 million women through 39 national affiliate organizations and more than 240 sections through activities such as:

-•Disseminating information about issues affecting African American women and their families.
+• Disseminating information about issues affecting African American women and their families.

-•Promoting healthy lifestyles and behaviors through wellness projects.
+• Promoting healthy lifestyles and behaviors through wellness projects.

-•Training and supporting women and youth in career development and community leadership.
+• Training and supporting women and youth in career development and community leadership.

-•Supporting economic development and entrepreneurship.
+• Supporting economic development and entrepreneurship.

-•Providing mentoring and educational support to our young people.
+• Providing mentoring and educational support to our young people.

 Centrally organized to fill the gaps in our communities, NCNW calls on a core of volunteers in 34 states to address local needs.
 NCNW brings to these initiatives the added support of a network of thousands of women whose collective efforts enhance community service and actions.
 We have truly united to enhance our power for the benefit of African and African American women and their families.